Alabama Workers' Compensation Laws

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-The table and accompanying information summarize the most important portions of Alabama workers' compensation laws.
+The table and accompanying information below summarize the most critical portions of Alabama workers' compensation laws.

 |